The Action Builders Team

 As you can see in the beautiful custom homes that Mark builds, creativity is a part of who he is.
 He enjoys spending time in his workshop.
 He built a really cool French cleat mounting system on two walls in the workshop.
 He has built several beautiful tables for their home from live edge wood and has also built several decorative pieces.
 His latest project was building custom shelving in their Laundry Room.

 Mark and Diane enjoy being a part of Church of the Highlands.
-Diane is involved with both the A-Team and the Campus Host Team.
-We love the difference our church makes in the community by providing us opportunities for us to serve!
+Diane is involved with the Campus Host Team, where she serves as a door greeter each week.
+She is also involved with the A-Team for more behind the scenes activities and with the Letters of Hope.
+We love the difference our church makes in the community by providing us opportunities to serve and grow!